wp-plugins/tech-instagram-feed/readme.txt

 Tech Instagram Feed plugin is  allows you to display photos from an account on your website.
 Just add the shortcode *[techinstagram]* in the normal WordPress page/post and widget.
 It’s responsive, flexible, easy to use Instagram widget with most needed features.

+if you have any issue and suggestion pls contact on techvers07@gmail.com its really appreciate us

 = Features =
 > * Easily add Instagram using the shortcode [techinstagram].